-Matrix compression reduces large matrices' storage and computational demands by approximating them with compact representations that retain essential information while minimizing redundancy; cf. \cite{yuan2005projective}.
-This process is critical in fields like data analysis, machine learning, and scientific computing, where efficiently handling high-dimensional data is essential.
+Matrix compression reduces the storage of large matrices and computational demands by approximating them with compact representations that retain essential information while minimizing redundancy; cf. \cite{yuan2005projective}.
+This process is crucial in fields such as data analysis, machine learning, and scientific computing, where efficient handling of high-dimensional data is vital.
 Techniques such as low-rank approximations, including nonnegative matrix factorization (NMF), are widely used.
 These methods decompose the original matrix into two lower-rank factors that, when combined, approximate the original data, enabling efficient storage, faster computations, and, in some cases, enhanced interpretability of the underlying structures.

-Here, we applied the projected subgradient method to the reformulated robust matrix completion (RMC) problem in \eqref{eq:robustMC}, treating it as a robust nonnegative matrix factorization (RNMF) problem
+Here, we applied the projected subgradient method to the reformulated robust matrix completion (RMC) problem in \cref{eq:robustMC}, treating it as a robust nonnegative matrix factorization (RNMF) problem

 using the aforementioned step-size strategies on the 'Man' image.
 The goal is to compress the image by representing it with two low-rank matrices for different ranks ($r=5,10,50,100$).